“Sound an alarm with the trumpets.” Numbers 10:9

 Joel’s Prophecy

-Many biblical prophecies, such as in the books of Revelation, Daniel, Thessalonians, and Joel, foretell events that will occur during the end times.
+Many biblical prophecies, including in the book of Joel, foretell events that will occur during the end times.
 Joel’s prophecy is especially jarring.

 “Blow the trumpet in Zion and sound an alarm in My holy mountain!
 Let all the inhabitants of the land tremble, for the Day of the LORD is coming, for it is at hand: a day of darkness and gloominess; a day of clouds and thick darkness like the morning clouds spread over the mountains.
 A people come, great and strong, the like of whom has never been, nor will there ever be any such after them, even for many successive generations.”
 Joel 2:1-2